courselabs/kubernetes/labs/pods/README.md

 Every Kubernetes resource requires these four fields:

-* `apiVersion` - resources are versioned to support backwards compatibility
+* `apiVersion` - resource specifications are versioned to support backwards compatibility
 * `kind` - the type of the object
 * `metadata` - collection of additional object data
 * `name` - the name of the object